emmajanedrews/base-template/_posts/2017-06-05-buying-a-salt-lake-city-home-with-high-student-loan-debt.md

 {% include pullquote.html %}

-Another benefit of this program is that if you qualify for another Wasatch Front home now, then **you don’t have to report that debt against your income.**Before, you would have to include a payment all the way up to 1%, no matter what the credit bureaus were reporting.
+Another benefit of this program is that if you qualify for another Wasatch Front home now, then **you don’t have to report that debt against your income.&nbsp;**Before, you would have to include a payment all the way up to 1%, no matter what the credit bureaus were reporting.
 Now, we can go off the exact payment from your student loan company.

 As a loan officer, Jayson sees a lot high student loan debt.
 Fannie Mae offers a way for more people to qualify to buy a home.